autoit4you/node-jose/README.md

 ```

 ### jwa.sign(input, secretOrPrivateKey)
+*This method is only available to algorithms for digital signatures and MACs.*

 Sign `input` with either a secret using a HMAC algorithm or
-a private key using a digital signature algorithm.
+a *private* key using a digital signature algorithm.

 If `input` is neither a string nor a buffer,
 it will be stringified using `JSON.stringify`.